-All device locations are erased (FFh) prior to shipping.
-Therefore, the system must be able to create the invalid block table via the following suggested flow chart (Figure 1).
+All device locations are erased (FFh) except locations where the invalid block information is written prior to shipping.
+Since the invalid block information is also erasable in most cases, it is impossible to recover the information once it has been erased.
+Therefore, the system must be able to recognize the invalid block(s) based on the original invalid block information and create the invalid block table via the following suggested flow chart (Figure 1).
+Any intentional erasure of the original block information is prohibited.